AlexanderFillbrunn/koa-dynarouter/readme.md

 ## Details

 Instead of simply setting the method to true, you can pass an options object with hooks and settings.
-Hooks and settings can also be defined on the top level of the settings object.
+Hooks and settings can also be defined on the top level of the settings object in a property called "globals".
 They are then treated as defaults and are overwritten by properties in the settings for the individual methods.

 ### all methods